jiobu1/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+Safety.

 What do you know about?
+My neighborhood

 What decisions do you face?
+Ways to keep my family safe in light of recent breakins.

 ## Seven templates